shariq1989/cookbook/content/recipe/zuppa_toscana.md

 +++
-title = "Olive Garden Zuppa Toscana Copycat" date = "2021-03-28" description = "One Pot Olive Garden Zuppa Toscana Soup.
-Comfort food at its best, loaded with sausage, potatoes, and kale!
-So delicious and filling, the whole family will love this soup!" tags = [
+title = "Olive Garden Zuppa Toscana Copycat" date = "2021-03-28" description = " This Olive Garden Zuppa Toscana soup is comforting food at its best.
+It is a creamy soup loaded with sausage, potatoes, and kale.
+This recipe is so delicious and filling; the whole family will enjoy this meal" tags = [
     "entree",
     "low carb",